Aboagye-Akyea/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 4-empty : write a script that creates an empty file called hello

 # 5-execute : Write a script that adds execute permission to the owner of the file hello

+# 6-multiple_permissions : writes a script that executes premission to the owner, group and other users

+#7-everybody : add execution permission without using commas